Actindo-AG/Documentation/DataHub/UserInterface/02a_Mappings.md

 ![Mapping](../../Assets/Screenshots/DataHub/Settings/ETL/Mapping.png "[Mapping]")

 - [RERUN MAPPINGS]
     Click this button to rerun all attribute mappings within the attribute set mapping.
-The *Rerun all mappings* window is displayed.
+The *Rerun all mappings* window is displayed, see [Rerun all mappings](#rerun-all-mappings).

 **Mapping from "Source attribute set name" to "Destination attribute set name"**

 This view displays the attribute set mappings on the left side of the view.

 - ![Toggle](../../Assets/Icons/Toggle.png "[Toggle]") *Hide inactive destination attributes*
     Enable this toggle to hide all inactive destination attributes in the list of attribute mappings.
 Disable the toggle to display all destination attributes independently on their status.
 By default, this toggle is disabled.